KrishMasand7/krishmasand7.github.io/README.md

 To be published at <https://krishmasand7.github.io> (not live yet).

 A static, single-page site: hand-written HTML, CSS and JavaScript with no framework runtime and no dependencies. `node build.mjs` is the entire pipeline.
-The design and build are adapted from [gauravmasand.github.io](https://github.com/gauravmasand/gauravmasand.github.io).

 ---

 ## Editing the content